-- (ii) infrastructure or structures where the physical footprint is expanded by 10 square metres or more, where such expansion occurs - - (a) within a watercourse, - (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse, - f.
+(ii) infrastructure or structures where the physical footprint is expanded by 10 square metres or more, where such expansion occurs ---

+- (a) within a watercourse, - (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse, - f.
 Mpumalanga - i.
-Outside urban areas: - (aa) A protected area identified in terms of NEMPAA, excluding conservancies, - (bb) National Protected Area Expansion Strategy Focus areas. - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core area of a biosphere reserve, where such areas comprise indigenous vegetation;
+Outside urban areas: - (bb) National Protected Area Expansion Strategy Focus areas. - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans,

-The construction of the access road along the powerline alignment will require the expansion of existing access roads, culverts or similar drainage crossing infrastructure collectively exceeding 100m2 or more within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.
+Transport of large infrastructure components related to the facility will require the expansion of existing access and/or internal roads, culverts or similar drainage crossing infrastructure collectively exceeding 10m2 or more within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.
+Expansion of ~ 3000m2 is required for the facility, subject to detail design, thereby exceeding the threshold value and triggering this activity.

-The facility is located in the Mpumalanga Province outside urban areas, and partly within a National Protected Area Expansion Strategy Focus area (bb) and wholly on Portion 1 and 2 of Farm No. 322 (Welgelegen), which are a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940) (aa and gg).
-It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or de-proclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.
+In addition, the facility is located in the Mpumalanga Province outside urban areas, and partly within a National Protected Area Expansion Strategy Focus area and within 5km of Portion 1 and 2 of Farm No. 322 (Welgelegen), which are a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940).
+It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or deproclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.